Aswerty12/itquizshow/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+If using separate environments for development and production `ng build itquizshow --configuration production` is the command for using production environment before deploying to firebase via `firebase deploy`.

 ## Running unit tests